neil-ptr/hurl/README.md

 }
 ```

-For large responses, you can also output response bodies to files using `-o` flag
+For large responses or non-human readable formats (.pdf, .png, .word...), you can also output response bodies to files using `-o` flag
 ```bash
 hurl -o=./response.json examples/post.txt
 ```